Shilpa Shinde

-Shilpa Shinde (born 28 August 1977) is an Indian television actress.
-She is known for playing Angoori Manmohan Tiwari in &TV's Bhabhi Ji Ghar Par Hai!.
-In 2017, she participated in Bigg Boss 11 and emerged as the winner.
+Shilpa Shinde (born 28 August 1977) is an Indian actress who primarily works in Hindi television and films.
+She is known for playing Angoori Manmohan Tiwari in &TV's Bhabhi Ji Ghar Par Hai!. and winning Bigg Boss Season 11 in 2017.

 Early life

 Shinde was born on 28 August 1977 into a Maharashtrian family.
-Her father, Dr. Satyadeo Shinde, was the judge of a High Court while her mother Geeta Satyadeo Shinde is a homemaker.
+Her father, Satyadeo Shinde, was the judge of a High Court while her mother Geeta Satyadeo Shinde is a homemaker.
 She has two elder sisters and a younger brother.
 Shinde was a psychology student, but failed to obtain her bachelor's degree.
 Her father wanted her to study law, but she was not interested in studying the subject.

 Personal life

 Shinde met actor Romit Raj on the set of TV show Maayka (2007–2009).
 The two started dating each other soon afterwards.
 They got engaged in 2009 however both called it off later.

 Shinde went into depression when her father died in 2013 of Alzheimer's disease.
 Her father did not want her to take up acting as a profession.
 Shinde said, "He never wanted me to get into acting but when I insisted he did give me a year's time and I became an actress.
 I was there with him day and night in the last couple of months and now he is gone."